PLASinCNU/op-eliminator/README.md

-DBB-DSE (Dynamic Backward Bound Dynamic Symbolic Executor)
+A Dynamic Backward Bound Dynamic Symbolic Executor for Opaque Predicate Detection
 =============

 This is an opaque predicate detector using miasm.
 It can detect following opaque predicates